jumphone/jumphone.github.io/README.md

 ### **BiUH, CS, Associate Professor**

 **Work History**: Research Associate Professor in Shanghai Jiao Tong University School of Medicine (PI: Prof Lingjie Li).
-Visiting scholar at Cincinnati Children's Hospital in the United States (Collaborator: Prof Qing Richard Lu and Prof Yi Zheng)
+Visiting Scholar at Cincinnati Children's Hospital in the United States (Collaborator: Prof Qing Richard Lu and Prof Yi Zheng)

 **Education**: PhD, Department of Computational Biology at the School of Life Sciences, Fudan University (Supervisor: Prof Weidong Tian).
 BSc, School of Mathmatics, Shandong University.
 After graduating with a BSc, Feng was directly admitted to a Ph.D. program